davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/deuteronomy/chapters/deuteronomy-19/deuteronomy-19-21/deuteronomy-19-21-niv.md

 ---
 title: "Deuteronomy 19:21 NIV"
-attribution: "Deuteronomy 19:21 NIV"
 New International Version of: "Deuteronomy 19:21"
-quote: "Show no pity: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot." similar to:
+verse: "Show no pity: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot." similar to:
   - "Exodus 21:24 NIV"
   - "Leviticus 24:20 NIV"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---